Uyuni 2026.03 Proxy Deployment

 Install SL Micro or SUSE Linux Enterprise Server on a bare-metal machine.

-Create a Salt activation key.
+Create a Salt activation key with Proxy Extension.

 Bootstrap the proxy as a client with the